-Bruce D. Greenberg has more than 30 years of appellate experience.
-He has argued dozens of cases in New Jersey’s Appellate Division, and he has handled oral arguments in the Supreme Court of New Jersey and the Third Circuit Court of Appeals as well.
+Bruce D. Greenberg has more than 35 years of appellate experience.
+He has argued dozens of cases in New Jersey’s Appellate Division, and he has handled oral arguments in the Supreme Court of New Jersey, the Third Circuit Court of Appeals, and the Colorado Court of Appeals as well.
 Mr. Greenberg’s appellate cases have ranged from complex commercial matters to tort cases to matrimonial actions.

 Mr. Greenberg has argued landmark appeals in the areas of restrictive employment covenants, zoning and planning, class actions, and other fields.
 He has briefed many other appeals as well, including several Supreme Court of New Jersey cases in which the Court allowed him to submit briefs as an amicus curiae (friend of the Court).
 The Supreme Court of New Jersey, the Appellate Division, and courts in other states have cited with approval articles that Mr. Greenberg has written.

 Mr. Greenberg is a graduate, with honors, of the University of Pennsylvania and the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.
 After law school, he clerked for Justice Daniel J. O’Hern of the Supreme Court of New Jersey.
 Mr. Greenberg then joined one of New Jersey’s largest private firms, where his caseload included appeals in the areas of zoning and planning, real estate brokerage, rent control, and other commercial litigation.

 Mr. Greenberg now heads the appellate practice at Lite DePalma Greenberg, LLC, in Newark, New Jersey.
 He is a member of the Bar of the Supreme Court of the United States, the Third Circuit Court of Appeals, the Supreme Court of New Jersey, and the United States District Court for the District of New Jersey.